vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-spread-syntax" element="h3">Using Spread syntax</typography>

 The Spread syntax (...) is a proposal that was accepted in ECMAScript 2018.
-It destructures the object and keys and their values are copied onto a new object.
+It destructures the object and keys while copying their values onto a new object.

 ```javascript
   const object = {